-Industrial & Systems Engineering Bachelors Degree
+Industrial and Systems Engineering Bachelors Degree

 The Industrial & Systems Engineering program is a combination of Industrial Engineering & Systems Engineering.
 Industrial engineering is concerned with design, improvement and implementation of integrated processes of people, processes, information, materials, management and equipment.
 Systems engineering is an interdisciplinary and structured approach to designing and deploying successful systems to blend engineering, systems thinking, and management topics.